let the fun begin!

 Cross Steamboat Mountain, Tetsa River Ranch

 One of the toughest days of cycling on the tour, takes you up and over Steamboat Mountain to Tetsa River Ranch, the Cinnamon Bun Center of the Galactic Cluster (yes they are that good).
-The views from high a top Steamboat are awe inspiring,a fitting reward for the long gradual ascent.
-And of course a long winding descent to Tetsa River Ranch, a long time working ranch, whose kitchen puts out great homemade breads and artisan meats, which we will enjoy at our dinner BBQ.
+The views from high a top Steamboat are awe inspiring, a fitting reward for the long gradual ascent.
+And of course an enjoyable winding descent to Tetsa River Ranch, a long time working ranch, whose kitchen puts out great homemade breads and artisan meats, which we will enjoy at our dinner BBQ.

 Cycle Summit Lake to Toad River Lodge